If a statement produces the same error (identical error code) on both the source and the replica, the error is logged, but replication continues.

 connect to the replica manually and determine the cause of the

-STATUS) is useful for this.
-Then fix the problem and
+useful for this.
+Then fix the problem and run

 If a temporary error is recorded in the replica's error log, you do not necessarily have to take any action suggested in the quoted error message.
 Temporary errors should be handled by the client retrying the transaction.
 For example, if the replication SQL thread records a temporary error relating to a deadlock, you do not need to restart the transaction manually on the replica, unless the replication SQL thread subsequently terminates with a nontemporary error message.